satsuki-chan/preprocess_sql03/README.md

 > These scripts containt the instructions to execute the funds' yearly return rates calculation process.
 Use acording to their instructions.

 ###Important notes:
-> To just recreate the database, without needing to repeate the data preprocessment process, execute the scritps:
+> To just recreate the database, without needing to repeat the data preprocessing process, execute the scritps in the order:
-  * `1_crea_basededatos.sql`
+  1. `1_crea_basededatos.sql`
-  * `db.RVMexico.sql`
+  2. `db.RVMexico.sql`

-> in that order.